 When the SIB networking subsystem is given a hostname, it must be resolved to a numeric IP address before any data can be sent.
 There are two ways in which a name may be resolved into an IP address.
 The first method is through static host entries.
-The SIB maintains a list of hostname/IP address pairs (each of which also has an optional alias) in the file /etc/hosts.
+The SIB maintains a list of hostname/IP address pairs (each of which also has an optional alias).
 When given a hostname, the SIB first checks the hostname against this list, and if it finds a match, it uses the IP address found there.
-Static host entries may be managed by selecting 'Add static host entry' and 'Delete static host entry' from the name resolution submenu..
+Static host entry' from the name resolution submenu.

 The second method by which a host name can be resolved into a numeric address is by communication with a name server.
 A name server is a computer which the SIB can access via network, which maintains an exhaustive list of host name / IP address entries.
 The SIB sends the host name it's looking for to the name server, and the name server sends a reply containing the numeric IP address of the host.
 Ask your network administrator or ISP for the IP addresses of any nameservers the SIB may have access to.
-The SIB stores its list of available nameservers in